krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

-It *complements* classical statistical and probabilistic analysis, and is particularly well suited to domains where state, history, and path dependence complicate standard statistical or probabilistic inference.
+It *complements* classical statistical and probabilistic analysis, and is particularly well suited to domains where state, history, and path dependence complicate inference techniques.

 On its own, the Presence Calculus provides a precisely defined set of modeling and computational primitives for analyzing the history and evolution of time-varying signal systems—structures about which we can make mathematically provable claims.

-The harder work lies in using these primitives to construct meaningful models to reason about time varying behavior in real-world domains.
-This is still an evolving area, and we are only beginning to scratch the surface of what is possible.
+We can then use these primitives to construct richer, more expressive mathematical models to reason about time varying behavior in real-world domains.

 Our goal in this document to present the foundational ideas of the presence calculus as a coherent whole.
 We will use examples to motivate key concepts but